University of Neyshabur: Faculty of Engineering

 Faculty of engineering is the newest faculty of the University of Neyshabur which started by admitting students in electrical engineering (with four subdisciplines of telecommunications, power, electronic and control) in 2014.
 Currently, the department of electrical engineering has five experienced and professional faculty members, and unique laboratory and workshop services.
 In the near future, a 3600 square meters building will be available for the faculty.
-Given the existing capacities and capabilities, we hope that this faculty will grow rapidly and efficiently.